Can Pregnant Women Eat Chinese Food? What’s Safe & What to Avoid

 Here are the reasons to keep Chinese food off your dining table:

 - Chinese cuisine that is available in India is known to contain MSG – monosodium glutamate.
-If you are pregnant, it is best to avoid it since it could cause allergic reactions, headaches, and even hot flashes.
+If you are sensitive, it is best to avoid it since it could cause allergic reactions, headaches, and even hot flashes (1).

 - MSG is used in Chinese food to enhance its taste.
-The consumption of Chinese food during pregnancy can make your morning sickness worse.
-It can also cause heart palpitations and numbness around the face and neck area (in extreme allergic reaction cases).
+The consumption of Chinese food during pregnancy may worsen your morning sickness.
+Although this may not happen for all.

-- The glutamate in MSG can travel through the placenta and can have a telling impact on the brain and nervous system of the baby.
+- The glutamate in MSG can cross the placenta and have a significant impact on the baby’s brain and nervous system (2).
 The placental barrier protects the baby from acidic food, and MSG can break this barrier and expose your baby to germs and harmful bacteria.

-- MSG contains sodium, which can lead to dehydration, bloating and high blood pressure, especially when consumed regularly.
-During pregnancy, it causes water retention which can be harmful to the body.
+- Some foods high in MSG may also be high in sodium, which can lead to dehydration, bloating and high blood pressure, especially when consumed regularly.
+During pregnancy, it causes water retention, which can be harmful to the body.
 It can further complicate things by causing oedema and can enhance pregnancy complications like preeclampsia.
+It’s best to keep the sodium intake at or under 2300 milligrams per day for adults (3).

 - If you have been allergic to MSG prior to pregnancy, it is best to stay away from Chinese food.
 Sleep disturbances, vomiting, nausea and headaches are common reactions; so avoid Chinese food during pregnancy.